The best online art classes

 21. Learn Squared

-Covering topics like matte painting and creature design, Learn Squared offers something a little different: pre-recorded videos in which one top industry artist – Aaron Limonick or Maciej Kuciara, say – instructs another in a discipline they’re unfamiliar with.
+Covering topics like matte painting, creature design, film UI and concept art of video games, Learn Squared offers something a little different: pre-recorded videos in which one top industry artist – Aaron Limonick or Maciej Kuciara, say – instructs another in a discipline they’re unfamiliar with.
+The focus is on gaining practical skills that can get students jobs in the industry.

 Depending on the payment level (between $99 and $500 per course), you also get access to videos, project files and mentorship from tutors.